HaxeFoundation/haxe-evolution/0000-template.md

 }
 ```

-Since at runtime `Status` does not exists and it will be represented by `Option`.
+Since at runtime `Status` does not exist and it will be represented by `Option`.
 We saved the code size for it.

 ## Detailed design